7Block Labs

 Summary (description)

-Corda, Hyperledger Fabric, and Hyperledger Besu solve different enterprise problems in 2025.
-This guide shows when to choose each, what’s new (Corda 5.x, Fabric 3.1, Besu 25.x), and how to architect interoperability with real-world examples and deployment tips.
+Corda, Hyperledger Fabric, and Hyperledger Besu are all designed to solve specific enterprise challenges in 2025.
+In this guide, we'll help you figure out when to choose each option, highlight the latest and greatest updates (Corda 5.x, Fabric 3.1, Besu 25.x), and show you how to set up interoperability with practical examples and useful deployment tips.

 First, clarify “Hyperledger” in 2025

-“Hyperledger” is an umbrella of projects under the Linux Foundation’s LF Decentralized Trust (LFDLT).
-For enterprise builds, decision-makers typically compare:
+“Hyperledger” is this awesome suite of projects backed by the Linux Foundation’s LF Decentralized Trust (LFDLT).
+When companies are gearing up for big enterprise builds, they typically consider a few major options:

 What’s materially new since 2024